SOUTH PACIFIC PRESIDENTS ELECT TRAINING SEMINAR

 PDG Liz Courtney Co-Chair

-A 3 year role as the Rotary Zone 7B Public Image Coordinator encompasses New Zealand and the Pacific Islands with one goal to identify our Rotary stories in a way to inspire people and showcase what we do as an organisation while encouraging clubs to count their volunteering hours on projects so that we can use these numbers to greater effect when attracting partnerships.
+Her 3 year role as the Rotary Zone 7B Public Image Coordinator encompasses New Zealand and the Pacific Islands.
+One of her goals is to identify our Rotary stories in a way to inspire people and showcase what we do as an organisation.

 Working at “grass root” level in our community has always been of great importance to Liz as she believes that by helping others to have access to education and health services it will lead them to become independent contributing members of society.
-Giving people a hand up and not just a hand out eg in child and maternal health.
-The Rotary Neighbourhood Project an example of a special committee set up in Christchurch post earthquake .
+Giving people a hand up and not just a hand out.

-Liz has 5 children, 9 grandchildren and 3 adolescent step grandchildren some of whom live overseas.
+Liz has 5 children, 9 grandchildren and 3 adult step grandchildren some of whom live overseas.
 As a result one of her passions is travelling and experiencing different cultures.
-To quote “ it gives you a far greater understanding of people if you know the environment and culture they live in .”
+As she said herself “ it gives you a far greater understanding of people if you know the environment and culture they live in .”